adriangomez25/AnalyzingStabilityGANs/README.md

 ### WGAN Notebook

-The WGAN model is implemented in the WGAN.ipynb jupyter notebook with the code to reproduce results.
+The WGAN model is implemented in the WGAN.ipynb jupyter notebook in the WGAN folder with the code to reproduce results.

 ## ACGAN Notebook